-Ask most Italians about where to drink a good espresso in London, and you’ll more than likely be met with silence.
-Truth is, Italians are quite picky when it comes to their favourite brew, even more so when outside Italy.
+Ask most Italians where’s the best espresso in London, and you’ll more than likely be met with silence.
+Truth is, Italians are quite picky when it comes to their favorite brew, even more so when outside Italy.

 Most Italians I spoke to agreed that the south of Italy serves up the best espresso.
 Rich, bold, and with no acidic aftertaste — a good Sicilian espresso will usually hit the spot.